ZhichengChen/snatch/README.md

 Contributions are welcome!

+## Install

+Download Snatch latest version >> [Download](https://github.com/ZhichengChen/snatch/releases/latest)

+Uncompress the downloaded ZIP package, then run the file snatch.sketchplugin to install

+You may need restart the Sketch to after installed.

+*** Notice: to use this plugin, you need to run the backend.
+Here is a simple [demo](https://github.com/ZhichengChen/snatch#backend). ***

 ## Development

 _This plugin was created using `skpm`.
 For a detailed explanation on how things work, checkout the [skpm Readme](https://github.com/skpm/skpm/blob/master/README.md)._